Updated: 9 February 2022

 If you are an international candidate and are extending your deferral, there may be more flexibility around time on deferral without losing your student visa – please email email@example.com to check any impact.

 If your research has been significantly disrupted due to COVID‑19, you can apply to the Pūtea Tautoko Student Support Fund for a one or two month extension to your scholarship, or for a tuition fee waiver and living expenses.
+You can apply to this fund more than once, but no more than once per semester, and the amount of award usually decreases with subsequent applications.

 Stuck because of travel restrictions